JUDICIAL DISTRICT 3

-For a name change, the Clerk's Office requires a letter from the candidate with a copy of the documentation pertaining to the change of name (e.g., marriage license).
-For the May 7, 2015 ceremony, the Clerk's Office must receive the name change request no later than 4:30 p.m. on Friday, April 24, 2015.
+For a name change, the Clerk's Office requires a letter from the candidate with a copy of the documentation pertaining to the change of name (marriage license, divorce decree, etc.).
+For the November 10, 2016 ceremony, the Clerk's office must receive the name change request no later than 4:30 p.m. on Friday, October 28, 2016.

 Candidates in the First District may only bring three guests due to limited seating.
 No exceptions will be made.

 Business attire for candidates is mandatory.
 Failure to dress appropriately may result in the withholding of a candidate's license at the ceremony on November 10, 2016.